mszell/geospatialdatascience/README.md

 More sources are referenced within the slides and notebooks.

+## Python environment

+All course Jupyter notebooks and exercises use the [GDS environment](https://darribas.org/gds_env/) by Arribas-Bel, unless otherwise specified.
+See the [official site](https://darribas.org/gds_env/guides/) for installation instructions or the [guide](https://github.com/mszell/geospatialdatascience/blob/2023/admin/materials/preparations_installs.md) given to the course students.

 ## License

 All materials were used for educational, non-commercial reasons only.
 Feel free to use as you wish for the same purpose, at your own risk.
 For other re-use questions please consult the license of the respective source.
 Our main sources use the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/) so we use it too.